Abd al-Aziz ibn Marwan: Family and descendants

-Abd al-Aziz's descendants remained influential in Egyptian affairs until the early Abbasid period.
+Surviving descendants of Abd al-Aziz remained influential in Egyptian affairs through the early Abbasid period.
 Abd al-Aziz's grandsons Muhammad and Amr, both sons of Sahl, are mentioned several times in the traditional Islamic sources, and Amr was counted among the supporters of the Alid rebel Abd Allah ibn Mu'awiya when the latter fled Merv for Egypt in 747.
+A great-grandson of Abd al-Aziz, al-Asbagh ibn Sufyan ibn Asim, supported the Abbasid caliph al-Mansur in Egypt, and another great-grandson, Dihya ibn Mus'ab ibn al-Asbagh, led a revolt in the country against Caliph al-Hadi.